NCCA/NGL/README.md

 ## [SimpleNGL](https://github.com/NCCA/SimpleNGL)
 ![alt tag](http://nccastaff.bournemouth.ac.uk/jmacey/GraphicsLib/Demos/SimpleNGL.png)

-This is the most basic version of an NGL demo, it creates a simple window in Qt and allows the manipulaiton of the teapot using the mouse.
+This is the most basic version of an NGL demo, it creates a simple window in Qt and allows the manipulation of the teapot using the mouse.

 ## [SDLNGL](https://github.com/NCCA/SDLNGL)
 ![alt tag](http://nccastaff.bournemouth.ac.uk/jmacey/GraphicsLib/Demos/SDLNGL.png)